 - Use as you would regular milk: pour over cereal, use in baked goods, or add to savory recipes for a hint of creaminess.

-Other Easy Healthy Drink Recipes You’ll Love!
+More Easy Drink Recipes You’ll Love!

 Homemade Chocolate Oat Milk (Vegan, Gluten Free, Nut Free)